 Governor's Cabinet.
 The Governor's Cabinet, which assists the Governor in administration and policy making, is comprised of the secretaries who head the seven Executive Offices, which are the Executive Office for Administration and Finance, the Executive Office of Health and Human Services, the Executive Office of Public Safety and Security, the Executive Office of Housing and Economic Development, the Executive Office of Labor and Workforce Development, the Executive Office of Energy and Environmental Affairs and the Executive Office of Education.
 In addition, the Secretary of Transportation, who is the chief executive of the Massachusetts Department of Transportation (MassDOT), is a member of the Governor's Cabinet.
-(MassDOT has a legal existence separate from the Commonwealth but houses several former departments of state government, including the Executive Office of Transportation, serve at the pleasure of the Governor.
+(MassDOT has a legal existence separate from the Commonwealth but houses several former departments of state government, including the Executive Office of Transportation and the Highway Department.)
+Cabinet secretaries and executive department chiefs, as well as the Secretary of Transportation, serve at the pleasure of the Governor.
 Most other agencies are grouped under one of the seven Executive Offices for administrative purposes.